butterflvys/butterflvys/README.md

 - 👋 Hi, I’m @butterflvys
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Android Studio with ka iyo
-- 💞️ I’m looking to collaborate on Gmail
+- 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me on instagram : @yraya.ay

 <!---